openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 reset(wallpaperType: WallpaperType): Promise&lt;void&gt;

 Resets the wallpaper of the specified type to the default wallpaper.
-This API uses a promise to return the result.

 > **NOTE**
 >